ALL mediation now being done ONLY via Zoom.

 Mediation & ADR Fees & Process

 My preference is for the fees for mediation or other ADR services to shared by the participants in some proportion (not necessarily 50-50).
-Fees are on a sliding scale from $150 – $250 per hour.
+My customary fee is $250 per hour.
 On occasion, the fee may be capped or a project fee may be quoted.

 When attorneys refer a matter to me for mediation, I typically do not require a retainer.
 I do, however, send a proposed Agreement to Mediate, request documents in advance, and invite counsel to have a telephone call prior to the session.